Polygyny in Islam: Iran

+Indonesia and Malaysia

 Islamic communities in Asia, such as Indonesia and Malaysia, have also experienced feminist movements which work to restrict polygynous practices.
 Indonesian feminists have challenged these practices through the study and reinterpretation of religious texts.
 Fatayat NU, a voluntary Muslim women's organization, was created in 1950 for middle-aged women who were a part of Nahdlatul Ulama, a Sunni Islam group, and wanted to have a voice.
 Initially experiencing membership issues due to large percentage of women who were married or uneducated, Fatayat NU began to gain power as institutions outside of Indonesia took notice of it and supported the organizations work.
 The women in Fatayat NU use Islam and the religious texts to justify their actions and guide their decisions, so women who have extensively studied the religion are crucial.
 Out of the many controversial issues that Fatayat NU takes a stand on, polygyny is one that has recently come into contention.
 Although polygyny in Indonesia was never very popular, some Muslim women are worried that it is starting to gain more support.
 Nahdlatul Ulama is one of the organizations that approves of polygyny as an Islamic practice, but Fatayat NU is taking a contradicting stance; the members believe that polygyny can only be possible if men and women are unequal, which goes against their interpretation of the Qur'an's message on gender status.

 In Malaysia, polygyny has been considered a topic that is not fit to be brought up in public, but recently it has begun to enter public discourse.
 This change came about through the passage of a new Islamic family law, which supports polygynous practices by making them easier for men to take part in.
 This has created a "debate between Islamic fundamentalists who dominate the burgeoning Islamic Affairs Department that administers Shariah law and mostly Western-educated Muslim feminists who say the department, in its overzealous interpretation of the Qur’an, has gone overboard in making new laws that discriminate against women and children."
 The campaign against this law was very popular, but the law was still passed.
 Muslim women's organizations in Malaysia plan to continue protesting it until it is revoked.